coorasse/heroku-api-postgres/README.md

 returns an array of [Schedule](docs/models.md#schedule)

-To get the backup schedules of a database you need a database id.
+### How do I get the database_id ?
 You can obtain a database id by calling the Heroku Platform API

 ```ruby
 addons = heroku.addon.list